nomeata/haskell-for-readers/haskell-for-readers.md

   in NeedInput start
 ```
 In `start` we can now access `stop` just fine.
 If `start` and `count` were not local functions, then we would have to add `stop` as an explicit parameter to *both* local functions, significantly cluttering the code with administrative details.
-{::comment}
-Personally I found the rle example not easy to follow.
-What you tried to explain in each section was fine.
-But the usage of rle was not immediately clear.
-I guess this is an example of where an "interactive lecture" is the preferred presentation form.
-{:/comment}

 `where`-clauses ☆
 -----------------